 - You have intense cravings for spicy, salty, or sweet foods.

 - You frequently lack energy or feel exhausted.

-- You suffer from anxiety or stress.
+- You suffer from stress or anxious feelings.

 - Your mind feels scattered and you have trouble focusing.

 - You tend to feel foggy-headed or lethargic.